green-coding-solutions/documentation/content/en/docs/measuring/interacting-with-applications.md

         read-notes-stdout: true
 ```

-Let's drill down on what is happeing in this `usage_scenario.yml`:
+Let's drill down on what is happening in this `usage_scenario.yml`:

 - First the network is set up
 - Then all services are defined and on which network they can communicate